donzgold/JustMC_compilator/documentation/en_US/actions/entity.md

 **Name:** Set Warden Anger Level\
 **Type:** Action without value\
-**Description:** Sets the Guardian's anger level to the specified creature.\
+**Description:** Sets the Guardian\'s anger level to the specified creature.\
 **Additional info:**\
-&nbsp;&nbsp;If an entity's anger level reaches 80, the Guardian will actively pursue it.\
+&nbsp;&nbsp;If an entity\'s anger level reaches 80, the Guardian will actively pursue it.\
 **Work_with:**\
 &nbsp;&nbsp;Guardians